wimvanderbauwhede/RefactorF4Acc/README.md

     SPLIT_LONG_LINES = 1
     # By default the extension is _GLOB, this forces no extension
     RENAME_EXT =

+If the config file does not exists, the script will present you with an interactive menu to create one.

 <a name="translate"></a>
 ### Translating refactored code to OpenCL/C